NiclO1337/pp1-strawberry-lovers/README.md

 ### Code

 - Some of the code from the Love Running walkthrough project was used and adapted.

+- Was inspired by this beautiful project from a fellow classmate, Sarah-Lee Bester, both from code written and also design. https://taalverena.github.io/bro-code/index.html

 - Took inspiration from Ulrike Riemenschneider's README file, she is very ambitious and thorough. <br>
 https://github.com/URiem/art-school/blob/main/README.md